Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Clear Empty Keys - IAP.md

 ## Overview

-Clear empty keys from a JSON input
+Clear empty keys from a JSON

 Capabilities include:
 - This transformation allows IAP users to clear empty keys from a JSON input.
-Empty keys consist of empty objects, empty arrays, empty strings, and null values.
+Empty keys consist of empty objects, empty arrays, empty strings, and null values

 ## Getting Started